- Verbredende minor

 Method of examination

+The method of examination for this course comprises three parts.
 Each module has a separate exam.
-Module 1 and 2 will be a written exam with open questions.
-Module 3 will be a graded term paper.
+Module 1 has a written exam with open questions.
+Module 2 consists of a group presentation.
+Module 3 is an individual research topic implying a graded term paper.
+Every module counts equally.

 Composition final grade

-The Minor is passed successfully if two modules have been passed and the average grade of all the three modules is not below 5.5.
-Every module counts equally.
+The Minor is passed successfully if two modules have been passed and the weighted average grade of the three modules is not below 5.5.
+Please note that uneven final grades will be rounded according to the exam regulations of Erasmus School of Law.

 Oral comments on the term paper and preparation are regularly given at the working groups.
 In addition, students may contact the lecturers for making an appointment.

 Frequently asked questions

 Please read the application procedure for more information.